 Kellogg’s purpose is to educate, equip & inspire brave leaders who create lasting value.
 Tell us about a time you have demonstrated leadership and created lasting value.
 What challenges did you face, and what did you learn?
 (450 words)

-This is a tricky one.
+Tricky one.
 Created lasting value?
 First of all, that’s some serious sh*t.
 Second, how would you know if you actually created lasting value?
 It’s one thing to think that that’s the case.
 It’s another thing for it to be true, persistently.
-First thing’s first, we need to identify our story before we do anything else…
+First thing’s first, we need to identify our story before anything else…

-Finally, what did you learn during all of this?
+Finally, what did you learn along the way?
 Did everything work out as expected?
-Congrats… you didn’t learn anything.
+Congrats, you didn’t learn anything.
 There must have been twists.
 An instance when you were WRONG.
 An instance when you made a bad call.
-An instance when a certain challenge was HARDER than you expected it would be.
+An instance when a certain challenge was HARDER than you expected.
 An aspect of yourself that you had rated too highly, or not highly enough.
 Something that bumped along the way.
 Take us through the “before” and “after” here.
 Somewhere inside that delta of where you landed AFTER this experience should have POSITIVE implications for your NEXT leadership adventure.
 If you have an example, even better.
 If not, throw it into the future regardless, forecasting how you’ll APPLY some of the lessons learned here.

 Part I – Setup the Situation.
 Explain the status quo you were hoping to disrupt.
 Or the boss’s directive.
 Whatever it was that led to your stepping into a leadership role and ultimately delivering something cool and NEW to the table.
 Set it up by explaining what the goal was, what the challenges were, why it was important, and what you stood to gain or lose.
 End this section laying out what would be required for “someone” to step in and lead this thing to success.
 (100 words)